prefab-cloud/prefab.nvim/README.md

 For completions from the language server (e.g. flag names) you might want to install [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) or similar.

+To make use of code lenses and code actions, you'll need to set up a key map the following functions: `vim.lsp.codelens.run()` and `vim.lsp.buf.code_action()`

 ## Setup

 Using `require("prefab").setup`, you can pass a number of options.
 See ./lua/prefab/init.lua for the defaults.